BarbulescuAndreea/BarbulescuAndreea/README.md

 * Procedural Programming (Racket, Haskell)

-* Parallel and Distributed Algorithms (basic knowledge)
+* Parallel and Distributed Algorithms

 • The languages studied so far are: